Umerrijaz/word-scramble/README.md

-# work
+# Scramble Game
-This repo consists of my learning on Harvard CS50 course.
+This repo consis of a game project called word scramble